+You may also find suitable academic references for your topic using an internet search engine such as Google Scholar.
 Google Scholar searches only within academic or scholarly sites, rather than over the whole internet like a regular Google Search.
-For more information on using Google Scholar, have a look at our Beyond Google for you Research Guide.
+For more information on using Google Scholar, have a look at our Beyond Google for your Research Guide.

 By accessing Google Scholar from within the library website, you will be able link directly to articles that the Library has access to by clicking on the Full-text at UniSA link.